feliciofilipe/university/README.md

 - ##### 2nd semester

   - (16/20) [Software Labs II](/1st/LI2):
-    This project is a board game build in C.
+    This project is a version of the Reversi board game build in C.

 ### **2nd year**